IlinaMukherjee/TISBHACK-3.0-/README.md

 # TISB-HACKATHON-23
-FOOD WASTE MANANGEMENT SYSTEM - BBMP - Ilina Mukherjee, GRADE 8
+FOOD WASTE MANANGEMENT SYSTEM - FWMS - Ilina Mukherjee, GRADE 8

 Step 1: Download all the files and store them all in one directory.